 Payments Made Upon Death.
 Under his employment agreement, Mr. Black's estate is entitled to receive any compensation accrued, but unpaid, as of the date of the executive's death.
-Mr. Jones receives no death benefit under his change in control agreement.
-Mr. Guillaume's estate would receive his long-term incentive and equity awards upon his death.
+Mr. Jones and Mr. Richards receive no death benefit under their respective change in control agreements.
 All unvested restricted stock awards vest upon death of an award recipient.
 In addition, if a participant in the Annual Incentive Plan dies prior to distribution of an award, the participant's award will be prorated based on the period of active employment with the Bank.
 If a SERP participant dies prior to a separation from service, the SERP participant's beneficiary will receive the normal retirement benefit the participant would have received if he were deemed to have attained his normal retirement age (age 62) immediately prior to his death.
 If he dies after a separation from service, his beneficiary will receive the remaining benefits that would have been made to him.
 Deferred Compensation Plan participants become 100% vested upon death with benefits paid to their beneficiary in a lump sum within 60 days.

-Payments Made Upon a Change in Control.
-In the event of a termination of employment in connection with a change in control, Mr. Black's employment agreement provides him with a lump sum amount equal to 2.99 times his base salary.
+Payments Made Upon a Termination with a Change in Control In the event of a termination of employment in connection with a change in control, Mr. Black's employment agreement provides him with a lump sum amount equal to 2.99 times his base salary.
 In addition, for a period of 18 months from the date of termination or until Mr. Black secures substantially similar benefits through other employment, whichever shall occur first, Mr. Black is entitled to continued health, life and disability insurance coverage under the same terms in effect during the one year prior to his termination.

-Under Mr. Jones' change in control agreement, if, within one year following a change in control, he is involuntarily terminated, his title, responsibilities, or salary are reduced, or his duties, location of employment or benefits are reduced or changed as set forth in the agreement, Mr. Jones shall be entitled to receive a lump sum amount equal to one times his base salary.
+Under Mr. Jones' change in control agreement, if, within one year following a change in control, his employment is involuntarily terminated, his title, responsibilities, or salary are reduced, or his duties, location of employment or benefits are reduced or changed as set forth in the agreement, Mr. Jones will be entitled to receive a lump sum amount equal to one time his base salary.
 In addition, for a period of 18 months from the date of termination or until Mr. Jones secures substantially similar benefits through other employment, whichever shall occur first, he shall receive a continuation of health care, life and disability insurance in effect prior to his termination.